 C++ Public Access Specifier Example

-Let us take an instance to illustrate the public access specifier in C++.
+Let's consider an example to demonstrate the public access modifier in C++.

 Example